 Overview of the ONLINE Course

 There are seventeen chapters associated with this course, which have been divided into three sections: 1) required chapters, 2) low-acid canned food and aseptic processing, and 3) container closure evaluation.
-We strongly urge all participants to take all chapters in the BPCS course, as is it hard to predict what the future holds and what new processing methods or packaging types will be utilized.
-All participants must take the required chapters in addition to the container closure evaluation used in their facility.
-Low-acid and aseptic food manufacturers will also need to take the chapters pertinent to the processes they employ in their facility.
+We strongly urge participants of low acid canned foods to take all chapters in the BPCS course, as is it hard to predict what the future holds and what new processing methods or packaging types will be utilized.
+However, all participants must take the required chapters in addition to the chapter on container closure evaluations ((Chapter 15, 16, or 17) used in their facility.
+Low-acid and aseptic food manufacturers will also need to take the chapters pertinent to the processing equipment they employ in their facility, i.e. if using batch agitating retorts then Chapter 13 is required.

 Who Should Attend